Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Asymptotic Analysis

 Numerical studies by \cite{BartonNelsonXie14} and \cite{XieNelsonBarton14} demonstrate that the use of stochastic kriging greatly enhances the accuracy for quantifying the impact of input uncertainty on simulation outputs.
 In light of the close connection between KRR and stochastic kriging as elucidated in Remark~\ref{remark:SK}, Corollary~\ref{corollary:identity} sheds light on this empirical success.
+Similar results have been established in \citet[Theorem~4.4]{WuZhuZhou18} and \citet[Theorem~2]{WangZhangNg21}.